-It is best practice to connect the KVM cable to only one compute node at a time in each Flex System chassis.
+Note: It is best practice to connect the console breakout cable to only one compute node at a time in each Lenovo Flex System chassis.

-B Drive activity LED (green)
+Drive activity LED (green)

-Green LEDs are on all hot-swap drives.
+Green LEDs are on all hot swap drives.
 When this green LED is lit, it indicates that there is activity on the associated hard disk drive or solid-state drive.

-- When this LED is flashing, it indicates that the drive is actively reading or writing data. - For all types of drive, this LED is solid on when the drive is powered but not active. - The drive activity LED might be in a different location on the front of the drive, depending on the drive type that is installed.
+- When this LED is flashing, it indicates that the drive is actively reading or writing data. - For SAS and SATA drives, this LED is off when the drive is powered but not active. - For NVMe (PCIe) SSDs, this LED is on solid when the drive is powered but not active.

+Note: The drive activity LED might be in a different location on the front of the drive, depending on the drive type that is installed.

-4 6 Drive status LED (yellow)
+4 Drive status LED (yellow)

-The state of this vellow LED indicates an error condition or the RAID status of the associated hard disk drive or solid-state drive:
+The state of this yellow LED indicates an error condition or the RAID status of the associated hard disk drive or solid-state drive:

-- When the yellow LED is lit continuously, it indicates that an error has occurred with the associated drive.
+- When the vellow LED is lit continuously, it indicates that an error has occurred with the associated drive.
 The LED turns off only after the error is corrected.
-You can check the CMM event log to determine the source of the condition. - When the yellow LED flashes slowly (one time per second), it indicates that the associated drive is being rebuilt. - When the yellow LED flashes rapidly (four times per second), it indicates that the associated drive is being located. - The drive status LED might be in a different location on the front of the drive, depending on the drive type that is installed.
+You can check the CMM event log to determine the source of the condition. - When the yellow LED flashes slowly, it indicates that the associated drive is being rebuilt. - When the yellow LED flashes rapidly, it indicates that the associated drive is being located.

+Note: The hard disk drive status LED might be in a different location on the front of the hard disk drive, depending on the drive type that is installed.

-Power button/LED (green)
+■ Power button/LED (green)

-When the compute node is connected to power through the Flex System chassis, press this button to turn on or turn off the compute node.
+When the compute node is connected to power through the Lenovo Flex System chassis, press this button to turn on or turn off the compute node.